usagov/usagov-2021/docs/BenefitsSearch.md

 drush php:script scripts/drush/benefits-category-tag-pages.php ../scripts/drush/data/benefits-sample.2024-05-22.json
 ```

-4. Run the make pages script to make the english and spanish pages, relate them to each other, and add the call outs to the homepage and government benefits pages.
+4. Run the make pages script to make the english and spanish pages, relate them to each other, and add the call-outs to the homepage and government benefits pages.

 ```
 bin/drush php:script scripts/drush/benefits-category-make-pages.php